Garsojamec/JordanCurve/drafted_notes.md

 Subset of cartesian product such that its a function.

 ### Continuity
-Go backwards through the function and you get an open ball.
+Go backwards through the function and you get an open set.

 ### Separated
 Let $X$ be a topological space.